This Is Me

 Full 'fro, cute bow!
 I love being me!
 Smart girl, cool curls!
 I love being me!

 Girls will love seeing strong, happy reflections of themselves in this vibrant, rhythmic picture book celebrating the diversity of beautiful black hair.
 From a cute crop to pom-pom puffs, adorable illustrations of girls with gorgeous braids, blowouts, and bantus grace each page, side by side with a positive message that will make girls cheer.
 It's a great read-aloud to promote self-esteem for girls of all ages, building and growing the foundation of self-love (and hair love!) and letting every girl know "You are made beautiful!"

 "A book that pays homage to the versatility of black hair. . . .
 Fun to read aloud.”—Kirkus

-And look for Cool Cuts too—a hip and positive hair book for boys!
+And look for Cool Cuts too—an inspiring and positive hair book for boys!